Vitality Arts Workshops for Adults 55+

 Limited to twelve (12) registrants.

-The workshops will culminate with an art showcase in the Museum’s Open Classroom gallery.
-The gallery viewing and reception will feature the projects produced by participants during the workshop.
+The workshops will culminate with an art showcase and reception on May 6 th from 12pm–2pm in the Museum’s Open Classroom gallery featuring the projects created by participants during this workshop series.

 Registration Details